KarelZe/edu/advanced-machine-learning/01_self_test.md

 * F: _Explain stability selection technique.
 What is the main advantage of stability selection technique compared to LASSO?_⭐
   * With LASSO regression the variables selected can change even if data is ever-so-slightly changed.
 Stability selection technique leads to a more stable selection of variables than LASSO.
   * Stability selection works by fitting variables on a subsample of data.
 Afterward one can count the proportion of times a variable is selected.
 This leads to a more stable selection.
-* F: _How do we apply the kernel trick to ridge regression?_ 🧠
-* F: _Why does it make sense to penalize the norm of the weight vector?_ 🧠
-* F: _Which norms can we use and what are the different effects?_ 🧠
-* F: _Give the formula for ridge regression and explain its components._
-* F: _Give the formula for LASSO and explain its components._
 * F: _Name one major advantage of **LASSO** over **ridge regression**._
   * Lasso yields sparse models, that is, models that only involve a subset of other variables.
 * F: _How should_ $$\lambda$$ _be selected for **ridge regression** / **LASSO**?_